ChiragKushwaha/SVG2Vector/README.md

 # SVG2Vector

-SVG2Vector is a free online tool to convert SVG files into Android-compatible vector drawable XMLs.
-It’s fast, easy to use, and retains design quality.
-No installation needed—just upload, convert, and download.
-Perfect for developers and designers to streamline their workflow!
+**SVG2Vector** is a simple, free online tool that converts SVG files into Android-compatible vector drawable XML files.
+Perfect for developers and designers, it helps streamline the process of integrating scalable vector graphics into Android apps.

+With **SVG2Vector**, you can:

+- **Easily Convert**: Turn SVG files into XML vector drawables in seconds.
+- **Retain Quality**: Ensure your designs are sharp and accurate.
+- **Access Anywhere**: Use it online without installation or registration.
+- **Customize Output**: Adjust scaling or paths as needed.

+Simplify your workflow with **SVG2Vector**—fast, efficient, and always free!